BhuvanMM/Go-MySQL/README.md

-1.command to create migrate folder migrate create -ext sql -dir migrations -seq init
+1.command to create migrate folder:
+  -> migrate create -ext sql -dir migrations -seq init

-2.migrate folder has two files: up and down file we put the generated ,create table command in the up file
+2.migrate folder has two files:
+  -> up and down file we put the generated ,create table command in the up file

 3.Database set up
   1. Go to dbdigram.io and write the schema